 Talent loading sample into the chromatography column.

-Concentrate the collected extracellular vesicle fractions using a 100 kilodalton cutoff ultrafiltration unit with a 4-milliliter sample volume [1-TXT].
+Concentrate the collected extracellular vesicle fractions using a 100 kilodalton cutoff ultrafiltration unit with a 2-milliliter sample volume [1-TXT].
+To perform western blot analysis, concentrate each fraction from 400 microliters to 25 microliters [1].

-Talent concentrating each fraction using the ultrafiltration unit.
+Talent transferring samples to 2 mL ultrafiltration unit, and centrifuges 10,000g, 10 minutes at 4 degree.concentrating each fraction using the ultrafiltration unit.
 TXT: Verify with Western blot, NTA and TEM analysis

-To perform western blot analysis, concentrate each fraction from 400 microliters to 25 microliters [1].
 Pipette 50 microliters of radioimmunoprecipitation assay buffer supplemented with protease and phosphatase inhibitors to the concentrate [2].
 Add 75 microliters of 2 X SDS loading buffer to denature the sample and resolve proteins on a 4 to 12 percent tris-glycine gel [3].

 Shot of labeled tube with concentrated sample.